The Blossoms: The 1960s

-1970s–present
+1970s–2023

+Love left the Blossoms in mid-1973 after a backstage incident caused the group to be fired as the backing singers for Dionne Warwick.
+Following a hiatus the group brought singer Stephanie Spruill in as a replacement, returning to live work in 1974 with Tom Jones.

+After that, singer Alex Brown, who briefly filled in for Jean King in the 1960s, took Love's spot for a brief time until Cynthia Woodward replaced her full time.
+On her own, Love was pursued for a contract with Gamble & Huff's label Philadelphia International Records, but through a contractual loophole ended up recording for Warner/Spector Records.

-Love left the Blossoms in 1974 and King died of a heart attack in Las Vegas in 1983.
-James kept the Blossoms going with varying personnel, backing Tom Jones, and performing on the Las Vegas circuit until 1990, when she became a backing singer for Doris Kenner Jackson of the Shirelles.
-Love stayed out of the music business for about five years after a brief reunion with Phil Spector in late 1974.
-She made a comeback in 1981 and two years later was starring in Leader of the Pack, the Broadway musical based on the life of songwriter Ellie Greenwich.
-Love began a film acting career portraying Trish in the Lethal Weapon movie series.
-She also had her own one-woman show, Darlene Love: Portrait of a Woman, which was performed at The Bottom Line in New York City.
-Love is also remembered for her hit "Christmas (Baby Please Come Home)" from the 1963 album A Christmas Gift for You from Phil Spector.
+Jean King died of a heart attack in Las Vegas in March 1983.
+James kept the Blossoms going with varying personnel, performing on the Las Vegas circuit until 1990, when she became a backing singer for Doris Kenner Jackson of the Shirelles.
 Following Doris Kenner Jackson's death in 2000 from breast cancer, James revived the Blossoms with original member Gloria Jones and a new third member.

-In 2013, the Blossoms (namely Love, James, Wright, and Jones) were highlighted in the Oscar-winning documentary 20 Feet From Stardom, in which it was revealed that they had also sung backing vocals for Bobby "Boris" Pickett's "Monster Mash", Frank Sinatra's version of "That's Life", and Betty Everett's "The Shoop Shoop Song (It's in His Kiss)".
+In 2013, the Blossoms (namely Love, James, Wright, and Jones) were highlighted in the Oscar-winning documentary 20 Feet From Stardom, in which it was revealed that they had also sung backing vocals for Bobby "Boris" Pickett's "Monster Mash", Frank Sinatra's version of "That's Life", and Merry Clayton's version of "the Shoop Shoop Song (It's in His Kiss)".

+Original member of the Dreamers and Blossoms, Annette Williams, died on August 1, 2023.
+Just a few months later fellow founding member Fanita James died on November 23, 2023, at the age of 85.